elastic/integrations/docs/generic_guidelines.md

 #### Updated docs

-Integration packages should provide consistent and comprehensive documentation that includes:
+Integration packages should provide consistent and comprehensive documentation.

-- real-world configuration examples for both the package and the target system.
-- integration specific caveats (e.g. enabling this module will incur additional costs).
-- actual metric types (counters, gauges, histograms vs. longs and doubles).
-- metric formats (percent, bytes) with examples.
-- comprehensive description of collected fields.
-- target system compatibility and supported versions.
+For more details, see the [Documentation guidelines](./documentation_guidelines.md).

 #### Updated integration content